-Normal and Palpitation Subjects

-Thirty normal subjects (N group) who had no reported cardiovascular diseases (average age of 40.2±8.3) were chosen by the doctor to take the radial arterial pulse from 2/15/2009 to 9/15/2009.
-The arterial pulse of thirty palpitation patients (P group) (average age of 41.9±10.4) was also measured.
-There is no significant difference in age between N and P groups because p value (= 0.2699) is larger than 0.05.
+2.1.
+Normal and Palpitation Subjects.
+Thirty normal subjects (N group) who had no reported cardiovascular diseases (average age of 40.2 ± 8.3) were chosen by the doctor to take the radial arterial pulse from February 15, 2009 to September 15, 2009.
+The arterial pulse of 30 palpitation patients (P group) (average age of 41.9 ± 10.4 years) was also measured.
+There is no significant difference in age between N and P groups because P-value = (-.2699) is >.05.
 All subjects were asked not to have any alcoholic or caffeinated beverages on the day of the experiment, and all subjects rested for 20 min prior to pulse measurement.
 The protocol and informed consent were approved and the written informed consents were obtained from all participants before they enrolled in this study.
 The reason for selecting patients with cardiovascular-related diseases such as palpitation is that we considered such subjects apt to reveal cardiovascular instability.
 None of the authors in this study had any conflicts of interest.

-Palpitation is characterized by a very fast series of heartbeats, skipped beats or thumping in the chest, from lasting more than one, to several minutes.
-These patients were diagnosed through medical histories, physical examinations and resting ECG.
+Palpitation is characterized by a very fast series of heartbeats, skipped beats or thumping in the chest, from lasting